 - 2 Tablespoons paprika.

-- In a big bowl or pot big enough to hold the water and eggplant slices, add cold water, salt and vinegar stir to dissolve.
+- In a bowl big enough to hold the water and eggplant slices, add cold water, salt and vinegar stir to dissolve.

-- Cut eggplants into 1 cm slices or lengthwise and immerse in the water.
-Note2
+- Cut eggplants into 1 /2 inch slices and immerse in the water.

-- Leave the eggplant in this soaking mixture for 15 minutes trying to immerse them a couple of times in between as they will tend to float.
+- Leave the eggplant in this soaking mixture for 15 minutes.
+Press on them to immerse a couple of times in between as they will tend to float.